KeePassXC review — offline password manager without cloud

 Browser extension

 KeePassXC-Browser connects the extension to the desktop app via a local socket.
 The extension recognises login fields and fills in automatically — comparable to Bitwarden’s extension.
-Works on Firefox, Chrome, Brave and Edge.
+Works on Firefox, Chrome, Edge, Brave, Chromium, Vivaldi and Tor Browser.

 Requirement: KeePassXC desktop must be running for the extension to work.
 No browser-only use like Bitwarden.